4 Signs it is Time to Rebrand Your Business

 How long does a rebranding process take from start to finish?

-Most small to mid-size business rebrands take 10-18 weeks from initial strategy through launch.
+Most small to mid-size business rebrands take 10-18 weeks from initial strategy through launch, though the average rebrand across all company sizes runs closer to 7 months once larger overhauls are included.
 The breakdown is roughly 1-2 weeks for brand audit, 2-3 weeks for positioning and strategy, 4-8 weeks for visual design and development, 2-4 weeks for rollout preparation, and 1 week for launch.
 Rushing the process usually leads to costly mistakes, so build in buffer time for revisions and unexpected delays.

 Will rebranding hurt my search engine rankings?